bjpop/gurita/docsrc/hist.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Histogram plot showing the count of the different categorical values in the day feature
+       :alt: Histogram plot showing the count of the different categorical values in the day column

 |